Beyond Pinball Loss: Quantile Methods for Calibrated Uncertainty Quantification: Discussion

 \section{Discussion}

-In this paper, we proposed four methods to improve quantile estimates for calibrated uncertainty quantification in regression.
-We assert that the pinball loss does not directly target key properties of interest (e.g. calibration, sharpness), and that our proposed methods provide more adequate means of producing uncertainty estimates with these properties.
+In this paper, we have proposed four methods to improve quantile estimates for calibrated uncertainty quantification in regression.
+We assert that the pinball loss may not be an adequate objective to optimize in order to achieve calibration, and that our proposed methods provide better means of learning calibrated conditional quantiles.
 We have also extended the scope of regression models on which quantile-based UQ can be applied by developing a model-agnostic method.
-This can be of practical interest to users that have specific training infrastructure or preexisting regression methods since these methods can be leveraged to quantify uncertainty without additional overhead.
+This can be of practical interest to users that have specific training infrastructure or preexisting regression procedures, since these procedures can be leveraged to quantify uncertainty without much additional overhead.

+By providing an extensive evaluation with a suite of metrics, we also aim to show that there is not one single metric that captures full information about the performance of a UQ procedure.
+Rather, a holistic review of multiple types of metrics sheds light on different aspects of performance.
+This point has motivated us to additionally develop and make publicly available \href{https://github.com/uncertainty-toolbox/uncertainty-toolbox}{\textit{Uncertainty Toolbox}} \cite{chung2021uncertainty}, a Python library for evaluation, visualization and recalibration of predictive uncertainty, which includes the full suite of metrics discussed in this work.

 In certain applications, users may also be concerned with modeling epistemic uncertainty.
 This is somewhat orthogonal to the goals of this paper; nevertheless, we provide a discussion on how bootstrapped ensembles of our methods can incorporate epistemic uncertainty in Appendix~\ref{app:epistemic}.